-The correct gasoline is regular gasoline (not less than 92 octane), available from all service stations.
+The correct gasoline is regular gasoline, available from all service stations.

 CAUTION: Never experiment with different fuel or fuel ratios.
-Never use low lead or non leaded gasoline, naphtha, methanol or similar products.
+Never use naphtha, methanol or similar products.

 Recommended Oil

 Use concentrated Bombardier snowmobile oil available from your dealer.
 This type of oil has specially formulated oil bases to meet the lubrication requirements of the Bombardier-Rotax engine.